mitdasondi/DateCleaner/README.md

 # DateCleaner
-It will automatically detect the date from file clean the date in YYYY-MM-DD format and make column out of that.
+It will automatically detect the Birth date from file clean the date in YYYY-MM-DD format and make column out of that.